About & FAQ

 Nope.
 If it was a government service, it would have a Canadian flag at the top of the page.

-You can visit the Canada Revenue Agency’s website for comprehensive personal tax filing information.
+You can visit the Canada Revenue Agency’s website for comprehensive information on personal tax filing.

 Is TaxGPT a scam?

 Nope, not a scam.
-If TaxGPT was a scam, it would ask for your specific personal/financial details, like your home address or banking information.
+If TaxGPT was a scam, it would ask you for personal/financial details, like your home address or banking information.

 On the other hand, if this was a scam, it would definitely claim not to be a scam.